If you have a kid to college or are sending one off soon, auto insurance may not be top of mind given the high price of tuition and room and board.

-Before doing anything else on this list, contact your insurance company or agent and let them know where your student will be attending in the fall, and whether they’ll be driving.
+Before doing anything else on this list, contact your insurance company or agent and let them know where your student is attending, and whether they’ll be driving.

 Assuming they will be taking a car to school, “reporting the new location where the car will be kept is necessary to ensure full coverage in the event of an accident or theft,” according to independent agency Grange Insurance.
-If the vehicle is already on the policy, it can be kept on the insurance policy, provided the student’s permanent address while at school remains the family address.
+If the vehicle is already on the policy, it can stay that way provided the student’s permanent address while at school remains the family address.
 That’s generally the best course, and certainly the simplest.

-Upshot: if you’re planning to buy a car for college this year, reach out to your insurer first, especially if you’re considering having your student own or co-own the vehicle they’ll drive.
+Upshot: If you’re planning to buy a car for your student while they’re enrolled, reach out to your insurer first, especially if you’re considering having your student own or co-own the vehicle they’ll drive.

-A number of price breaks aimed at student drivers can deliver big savings, given that the cost to add an 18-year-old driver to a full-coverage family car insurance policy averages $1,200 for a daughter and $1,500 for a son, according to carinsurance.com.
+A number of price breaks aimed at student drivers can deliver big savings.
+This is important given that the cost to add an 18-year-old driver to a full-coverage family car insurance policy can be significant — sometimes doubling the annual price, though the actual costs can vary widely.

 You can also benefit if your student joins certain campus organizations.
 Policygenius notes that some insurers, like GEICO, offer discounts to members of certain fraternities, sororities, and honors societies.

-What if your student is going to school and not taking the car they drive at home along with them?
+What if your student is going away to school and not taking a car along with them?
 There’s a discount for that, too.
 So-called “distant-student discounts” kick in if your scholar is studying at least 100 miles from home.
 They typically provide a break of between 15% and 30%, according to carinsurance.com.
 Check, however, for age restrictions.
 For example, Progressive allows the discount only for those who are 22 or younger.

 Taking the distant-student discount is generally a better option than dropping the student entirely from the policy while they’re away at school.
 For one, the continuing coverage will allow him or her to drive when they’re home for weekends and for holidays.

 The family’s youngest driver often pilots its oldest vehicle.
-If the car that’s headed to college is sufficiently old, some optional components of its policy may no longer make much financial sense.
-You can save significantly on premiums by dropping them.
+If the car that’s headed to college is sufficiently old, some optional insurance coverage may no longer make much financial sense.
+You can save significantly on premiums by dropping it.

 A few caveats are in order, though.
 Before dropping these policies, consider: If the car was lost or damaged, whether to theft or in a crash caused by your student, would you be able to cover the cost with what’s in your bank account or is otherwise readily available?
 If not, you might want to think twice about the move.
 Also, if the car is financed, “you may be required to purchase both collision and comprehensive coverage” by the lender, the Insurance Information Institute warns.